bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/jupyter.rst

 the durable representation for saved Jupyter notebooks, static previews, and HTML/PNG export.
 AnyWidget bounds queued patches to 64 messages and 8 MiB; on overflow or a revision gap it discards the queue and requests a fresh snapshot.
+The same bound remains in force while a frontend is processing updates, so a slow remount cannot grow an unbounded promise chain.
 The browser caches each shared resource ID, so ``INLINE`` resources execute once per frontend rather than being copied into every displayed widget.